yajnesh06/GlobeTrek/docs/complete-feature-documentation.md

 <a id="introduction"></a>
 ## 1. Introduction

-VoyageurAI is a modern AI-powered travel planning application designed to help users create personalized trip itineraries.
+GLobeTrekAI is a modern AI-powered travel planning application designed to help users create personalized trip itineraries.
 Built with React, TypeScript, and powered by Google's Gemini AI, the application offers a seamless experience for planning trips based on user preferences, interests, and travel style.

 The application provides comprehensive trip planning features including day-by-day activity scheduling, curated travel highlights (attractions, hidden gems, restaurants, local foods), weather information, cost estimation, and the ability to save and share trips.